raspberrypilearning/scratchpc-interactive-book/en/step_4.md

 Have you added a block to `play sound`{:class="block3sound"} when the sprite is clicked?
 If you have copied code from another sprite, you will need to add the sound to this sprite from the **Sounds** tab.
 Check the volume on your computer and make sure that you have not lowered the volume with code — try `set volume to`{:class="block3sound"}`100`.

 --- /collapse ---

+--- collapse ---

+---
+title: More than one thing is happening at a time
+---

+You have a short circuit between two contacts.
+Somewhere in the faulty page, your foil or wires are touching and activating at the same time.

+Alternatively, you may not have selected the right number for your pins in the code.
+Go back and check that all your `When button [ ] pressed`{:class="block3extension"}  blocks have the right values for the pins you are connected to.

+--- /collapse ---

+-- collapse ---

+---
+title: Nothing happens when I touch the tool to a contact
+---

+You may not have a good connection to the foil inside the page or your tool.
+Check the connection from the wire to the foil is clear in both cases - sometimes too much glue can insulate your wire!

+Alternatively, you may not have selected the right number for your pins in the code.
+Go back and check that all your `When button [ ] pressed`{:class="block3extension"}  blocks have the right values for the pins you are connected to.

+--- /collapse ---

 --- /task ---